zia-lab/wavesight/flowchart_fiber_to_crystal.md

 "]

 FreeProp & MetaDesigner --> MetaLens["[#metaREF-Calc]
-Executed by a script to be written.
+Executed by script across_ML.py
 Using EH3ₙ as the fields incident on the designed metasurface The fields at the output plane are the EH4ₙ."]

 MetaLens -->  HostProp["[#hostProp-Calc]
-Executed by a script to be written.
+Executed by H4-toH5.py
 Propagate EH4ₙ across the destination volume V.
 Whereas EH1-4 are fields evaluated on a plane, the resultant fields here are evaluated on a volume."]